improbable-eng/kedge/README.md

 ## The pain of cross-cluster Kubernetes communication

 Kubernetes is great, if you have one cluster.
-If you want to have twoThis project stems from the frustration of setting up communication between two K8S clusters.
+If you want to have two or more.. you better avoid that.
+This project stems from the frustration of setting up communication between two K8S clusters.
 This requires a couple of things:
  - cross-cluster networking - usually a complex process of setting up and maintaining IPSec bridges
  - configuration of routing rules - each cluster needs to know about each other cluster's 3 (!) network ranges: host, pod and internal-service networks
  - providing federated service discovery - either through the alpha-grade [K8S Federation](https://kubernetes.io/docs/concepts/cluster-administration/federation/) or [CoreDNS](https://github.com/coredns/coredns) stub zones